LeiaQuesada/techtonica-assignments/Eventonica/eventonica-part-6/README.md

 (this section will be updated as understanding is clarified)

-- The project depends on a running PostgreSQL server, this is how you install PostgreSQL. \
+- The project depends on a running PostgreSQL server, to install PostgreSQL: \
 -- run `brew install postgresql`
 - Create the React application scaffolding \
 -- run `npx create-react-app eventonica`
-- Node server side dependencies \
+- Node server side dependencies:
-- Express to serve files \
+-- Express API to serve files \
 -- run `npm install express`
-- Install React JS Library \
--- run `npx create-react-app eventonica`

 ### Events and Users